waldow/ESP32_ePaper_Frame/README.md

     };
     ```

-2. Configure the SPI pins connected to the display driver board in the *display.h* file:
+2. Adapt the SPI pins connected to the display driver board in the *display.h* file:
     ```cpp
     #define PIN_SPI_SCK     18
     #define PIN_SPI_DIN     23